codehath/codehath/README.md

 I'm a freelance Full Stack Developer proficient in frontend and backend domains (with a sprinkle of DevOps), as well as a Software Engineer with a passion for AI/ML.
 I thrive on architecting performant solutions to meet the specific challenges faced by clients.
 I am dedicated to lifelong learning and am continuously exploring and adopting new tools and frameworks to expand my skillset.

 Key Specializations:
-- 🔥Cross-Stack Proficiency:🔥
+- 🔥Cross-Stack Proficiency:
   Expertise in diverse technology stacks MERN (MongoDB, Express.js, React, Node.js), LAMP (Linux, Apache, MySQL, PHP) and Flask(Python).
-- 🔥Frontend Development:🔥
+- 🔥Frontend Development:
   I excel in designing visually stunning, responsive, and user-friendly interfaces that captivate and engage users.
-- 🔥Backend Development:🔥
+- 🔥Backend Development:
   I thrive on coding optimized, performant, and cleanly structured backends that power seamless user experiences.
-- 🔥AI/ML Enthusiast:🔥
+- 🔥AI/ML Enthusiast:
   Passionate about exploring the potential of artificial intelligence and machine learning to enhance software solutions.